vdevos/C-LIFO/README.md

 ## Usage

-In main.c the FIFO is used for calculating (nested) process runtimes.
-The main idea is that you keep track of your process' start timestamps on a stack (push at start of function) when your function ends you can pop it off and take the difference (this is your function runtime).
+In main.c the FIFO is used for calculating (nested) process runtimes in microseconds.
+The main idea is that you keep track of your process' `start time` and `push` this onto the buffer when your function ends you can `pop` it off again and calculate the difference: `current-time` - `start-time`

 The nice thing is you won't have to keep track of timestamps withing each function and it also works nested/recursive (as long as you push and pop consequently!)